govuk-one-login/life-events-platform/README.md

 # GDX Data Share Platform

-A proof of concept to explore cross governmental data sharing in an event driven way, to simplify data acquisition and sharing.
+Cross governmental data sharing platform, to simplify data acquisition and sharing in an event driven way.

 ## Documentation
 Techdocs for this service are available [here](https://alphagov.github.io/gdx-data-share-poc/).